2022 World Cup in Qatar must be played in winter - Fifa medic

 Hassan al-Thawadi, the head of Qatar's 2022 bid, has rejected suggestions that the tournament should be moved to another host nation rather than be rescheduled.

-"I'd like to assure everybody that it is not an impossibility to host the World Cup in Qatar in the summer," he told BBC Sport earlier in September.
+"I'd like to assure everybody that it is not an impossibility to host the World Cup in Qatar in the summer,"

 "A summer World Cup is what we bid for - it's the original plan - and we are going for it and we are moving ahead with it."